Get water boiling for noodles or if doing zoodles “zoodle” them up!

-In a sauté pan add butter and add onions.
-On medium heat stir until they began to soften then add minced garlic and sauté a few minutes more.
+In a sauté pan add butter, garlic and onions.
+On medium heat simmer and stir until garlic and onions are soft.
+About 6 minutes.
 Then add wine, chicken stock and clams.
 Squeeze 1/2 lemon into sauce and bring to a boil.
 Then add parsley and red peppers.
 Let boil until it begins to reduce.
 About 5-7 minutes.
 Add in 1/4 cup fresh Parmesan cheese.

 Cook and drain pasta and place into serving dish.
 Pour sauce all over top of noodles or zoodles.
 Garnish with fresh parsley, lemon wedges, fresh Parmesan and red peppers!
 Serve with crusty garlic bread to sip up all the yummy leftover sauce and side salad!

 You can pretty much put any veggies you have on hand in these rolls.
 But this time I used.